Understanding the Impact of Token Redundancy in Language Models

 Here, we can see that the LLaMA tokenizer applies the

-To address this issue in multiline tokenizers, an additional normalization step
+To handle this in multiline tokenizers, an additional normalization step can be

 Conclusion